EVOLUTION OF PHYSICS: MODERN INTERPRETATIONS (2)

 Δx × Δ(mv) ≥ h/4𝝅

-⇒ Δx × Δ≥ h/4𝝅m ('Δv' is the uncertainty in velocity of the particle)
+⇒ Δx × Δv ≥ h/4𝝅m ('Δv ' is the uncertainty in velocity of the particle)

-Heisenberg's Uncertainty Principle is applicable only to microscopic objects and this principle in turn rules out the very existence of definite paths of electrons as Bohr believed.
+Heisenberg's Uncertainty Principle is applicable only to microscopic objects, such as electrons, protons, and atoms.
+This principle, in turn, completely rules out the existence of definite paths for electrons — a concept that Bohr had earlier proposed in his atomic model.

 SCHRӦDINGER: Quantum Physics takes form...